 A Language in Need

 Language for Survival

-Turkey is currently hosting nearly 3 million Syrian refugees, the vast majority of whom did not speak Turkish before arriving.
-As the Syrian war enters its sixth year, more work is needed to ensure Syrians have access to basic goods, services, education, and employment in Turkey.
+Turkey is currently hosting nearly 3 million Syrian refugees, the vast majority of whom did not speak Turkish before crossing the border.
+More work is needed to ensure Syrians have access to basic goods, services, education and employment in Turkey.
 Being fluent in the local language helps refugees navigate the Turkish legal system, engage with businesses, participate in local communities and complete educational goals.
 Helping Syrians integrate into Turkish communities is critical not just to the stability of Turkey, but for the dignity and future stability of Syrians now living there, and having conversational Turkish skills greatly contributes to this effort.

 The Turkish Program launched in November 2016.
-We matched six students with individual Turkish tutors, who have been meeting once per week over Skype to practice Turkish.
-They have a list of additional practice resources online to use for instructional purposes.
+We matched six Syrian students with six Turkish tutors, who have been meeting once per week over Skype to practice conversational Turkish, utilizing additional practice resources online.

 Get to know our Turkish Program Manager, Mert Arikan, and our other PA staff here